fbpx

 Common Vaccines

-Menactra is a vaccine recommended for children at 11 or 12 years of age, with a booster at 16 years.
+MenQuadfi is a vaccine recommended for children and adolescents 11 through 18 years of age.
 It protects against meningococcal disease, including meningitis.
 It is contraindicated for patients who have had Guillain-Barre Syndrome.
-For more information on this vaccine, see http://www.menactra.com/ or http://www.chop.edu/.
+For more information on this vaccine, see https://www.menquadfi.com/ or http://www.chop.edu/.